linnarsson-lab/ceftools/README.md

 # Cellophane

-Tools for manipulating cell expression format (CEF and CEB) files
+Tools for manipulating cell expression binary (CEB) files, and for importing and exporting to text-based CEF files.

 **Note: Cellophane is not yet ready for use, nor do I know when it will be**